sonictl/sonictl.github.io/content/about.md

 The author has experiences about academics, robots, data sciences and artificiall intelligence.

-He is dedicated to the pursuit of beauty and wisdom.
+He is dedicated to the pursuit of aesthetics and wisdom.

 Constructive comments are welcomed.